 Whether you are based in Carlisle or anywhere in the country, our personal injury solicitors will handle your claim and we will arrange a medical report at a centre near you .

 If you suffered an injury in the last 3 years and another person was at fault, Quittance can assist you with a compensation claim.

 Claims for personal injury compensation must be made within a 3-year window, starting from the date the injury occurred in the majority of cases.

 In order to successfully win an injury claim, it must be proven that the Defendant owed you a duty of care, that this duty of care was breached by the Defendant, and the breach was the cause of your injury.

 Your lawyer will consider how each of these points relates to your case.

-Road traffic accidents (RTA) in Carlisle
+Road traffic accident claims in Carlisle

-Quittances network of specialist legal advisors have decades of experience in getting the best damages for people injured in a car or motorcycle accident in Carlisle.
+Quittance's network of specialist legal advisors have decades of experience in getting the best damages for people injured in a car or motorcycle accident in Carlisle.

 Road traffic accidents involving vehicles in Carlisle are common.
 Official statistics show a total of 1676 accidents (1437 slight accidents, 212 serious accidents and 27 fatal accidents) in 2013 in Cumbria council area.
 By 2014 accidents increased to 1,932.
 Accidents in the Carlisle area in 2013 included crashes on the single carriageway of the A7 and A69 junction and on the dual carriageway of the A7 and B6264 slip road.